brainclots/for_this_send_that/README.md

     (OS_Type can be either "juniper", "cisco_ios", or "cisco_ios_telnet")
-    Optional: Include 'show' commands in Column E for on-screen verification of your implmentation commands (will be logged as well).
+    Optional: Include 'show' commands in Column E for on-screen verification of your implementation commands (will be logged as well).

     Note: If the '-v' switch is given, you will be prompted to save changes, otherwise, changes are saved silently.